MicrosoftDocs/microsoft-salescopilot-docs/articles/deprecations-sales-app.md

 ---
-title: Deprecations in the Sales app
+title: Deprecations in Sales app
 description: Features deprecated in the Sales app are listed in this article, giving users time to update their code before removal. ms.date: 11/20/2025 ms.topic: overview